Chiark-Collective/Pointcept/report/main.typ

   gap: 1em,
 ) <ppt_1>

+The PPT framework consists of two primary components:

+1. Domain Prompt Adapter with Prompt-driven Normalization
+2. Language-guided Categorical Alignment

+=== Domain Prompt Adapter

+The domain prompt adapter allows the model to handle different dataset contexts through learnable domain-specific prompts.
+For each dataset i, PPT generates a learnable d-dimensional vector that serves as the domain-specific prompt.
+These prompts are then integrated into the network through Prompt-driven Normalization (PDNorm).

+PDNorm replaces standard normalization layers throughout the network with a prompt-aware variant:

+PDNorm(x, c) = ((x - E[x̄])/√(Var[x̄] + ϵ)) · γ(c) + β(c)

+where:
+- x is the input feature map
+- c is the domain-specific prompt
+- γ(c) and β(c) are learned scale and shift parameters generated from the prompt
+- E[x̄] and Var[x̄] are computed independently for each dataset

+This approach allows the network to adapt its feature normalization behavior based on the source dataset while maintaining a shared backbone.
+The domain prompts are trained jointly with the backbone network, allowing the model to learn optimal dataset-specific adaptations.

+To ensure stable training, PPT employs:
+- Zero-initialization of γ(c) and β(c) parameters
+- Learning rate scaling for prompt-related parameters (typically 0.1x the backbone learning rate)
+- Shared prompts across network layers rather than layer-specific prompts

+=== Language-guided Categorical Alignment

+A major challenge in multi-dataset training is handling different label spaces across datasets.
+PPT addresses this through Language-guided Categorical Alignment (LCA), which projects point features into a shared semantic space aligned with language embeddings of category labels.

+The process works as follows:

+1. Category names from all datasets are embedded using a pre-trained text encoder (e.g., CLIP)
+2. Point features are projected into the same embedding space
+3. Classification is performed by computing similarities between point embeddings and category embeddings
+4. The InfoNCE loss is used to align point representations with their corresponding category embeddings

+This approach has several advantages:
+- Creates a unified semantic space across datasets
+- Leverages semantic relationships between categories
+- Enables zero-shot transfer to new categories
+- Allows the model to benefit from semantic similarity between categories across datasets

+The loss function for a point feature p and its corresponding category text embedding t is:

+L = -log(exp(p·t/τ) / Σ(exp(p·t_i/τ)))

+where:
+- τ is a temperature parameter (typically set to 0.07)
+- The sum in the denominator is over negative samples from the same dataset

+=== Training Process

 #figure(
   image("figs/ppt_2.png", width: 100%),
   caption: [Schematic from Ref. @wu2024ppt of the two main components of PPT in the network.
 Prompt-driven normalisation modules injected into the PTv3 backbone layers permits learning a lightweight dataset-specific feature rescaling.
 The language-guided categorical alignment module projects the point representations from the backbone into the space of the class-label CLIP embedding vectors and computes logits from their inner product.],